diacritics/node-diacritics-transliterator/README.md

 The `code` parameter (type: `string`) will accept any of the following case insensitive values:

-- language variant code (e.g. `de`)
+- language variant code (e.g. `de`).
+  - This code is based on the [IETF language tag](https://www.w3.org/International/articles/language-tags/) extended language (`extlang`) subtag.
+So, _if_ you want to target the `de_AT` variant, only include the `AT` subtag.
+In this case, the `AT` variant does not differ from the root `DE` language, so the variant will not be found in the database.
+  - See [this table](http://data.okfn.org/data/core/language-codes#resource-ietf-language-tags) for a quick reference of available IETF language tags.
-- The language variant name written in English.
+- The language variant name written in plain English.

 The returned value will be an object which includes only the variant language.